-Cultural Facilities Grant Status Do you have a current Cultural Facilities grant that is not 100% complete?
+Cultural Facilities Grant Status* Do you have a current Cultural Facilities grant that is not 100% complete?

 Yes

-No (required for eligibility)
+No If yes, list grant numbers for any open Cultural Facilities and Fixed Capital Outlay grants

-Request Amount
+Request Amount*

-6. Project Type* You may only choose one project type.
+6. Project Type* Only one project type may be selected.
 The Scope of Work may not include a combination of multiple project types.

-Acquisition
+Acquisition Acquisition is the purchase of land or building for the purpose of using or building a cultural facility.

-Renovation
+Renovation Renovation is the act or process of giving a property a state of increased utility or returning a property to a state of utility through repair, addition, or alteration that makes possible a more efficient use.

-New Construction
+New Construction New Construction is constructing a Cultural Facility on property where no building previously existed.

 7. Project Title* Include the facility name and project type.
 Do not repeat the applicant name.
 Example: "Sun Theatre Education Wing: Renovation"